Imaging the disk-halo interface of NGC 891: a 2.7 kpc-thick molecular gas disk: Results

 The DIG distribution, traced by H$\alpha$ emission from \citet{Kamp06}, shows a total vertical extent comparable to that of the molecular gas.
 The same conclusion can be drawn by comparing the CO map with the H$\alpha$ image published by \citet{HS00}.
 The H$\alpha$ emission exhibits an asymmetric distribution within the plane of the galaxy along its major axis, with comparatively stronger emission observed on the northeastern (approaching) side of the disk.
-This asymmetry is attributable to the location of the HII regions, which are positioned inside corotation, downstream from the spiral arm on the approaching side of the galaxy's disk \citep{Garcia-Burillo92}.
-Conversely, HII regions on the southwestern side of the disk would suffer from the high extinction associated with the spiral arm.
-Significant extraplanar emission is detected above and below regions of enhanced star formation.
-Both CO and H$\alpha$ reach similarly large vertical distances near the galactic center and on the northeastern side of the disk, suggesting a close connection between local star formation activity in the disk and the vertical extent of the gas.
+This asymmetry is attributable to the location of the $\ion{H}{ii}$ regions, which are positioned inside corotation, downstream from the spiral arm on the approaching side of the galaxy's disk \citep{Garcia-Burillo92}.
+Conversely, $\ion{H}{ii}$ regions \lancom{in} the southwestern side of the disk would suffer from the high extinction associated with the spiral arm. \lancom{We detect significant extraplanar emission} above and below regions of enhanced \lancom{SF}.
+Both CO and H$\alpha$ reach similarly large vertical distances near the galactic center and on the northeastern side of the disk, suggesting a close connection between local \lancom{SF} activity in the disk and the vertical extent of the gas.

-To quantify the vertical structure of the different ISM tracers in NGC~891, we compared the performance of single-Gaussian (thin disk only) and double-Gaussian (thin+thick disk) models in reproducing the averaged vertical profiles of HI, and H$\alpha$ emission, adopting a methodology similar to that used to analyze the CO data in Sect.~\ref{CO-decomposition}.
+To quantify the vertical structure of the different ISM tracers in NGC~891, we compared the performance of single-Gaussian (thin disk only) and double-Gaussian (thin+thick disk) models in reproducing the averaged vertical profiles of $\HI$, and H$\alpha$ emission, adopting a methodology similar to that used to analyze the CO data in Sect.~\ref{CO-decomposition}.
 The resulting best-fit parameters are summarized in Table~\ref{tab:fits_parameters}, and the corresponding fits are shown in Fig.~\ref{fig:perp_dist_co_ha_hi}.
-The molecular and ionized gas exhibit remarkably similar vertical extents, while the HI distribution extends significantly to larger vertical distances farther into the halo.
+The molecular and ionized gas exhibit remarkably similar vertical extents, while the $\HI$ distribution extends significantly to larger vertical distances farther into the halo.